savvaspetridis/Multicast-Node-Simulation/README.md

 8. The 9th command line argument is the length of the experiment, or how many seconds after the start time the script will take into account when generating queries.
 9. The 10th command line argment is the name of the experiment you want in the Django database.
 This should probably be the same for all experiments.
 10. As in step 4, replace all instances of the old script name (in this case Django_Queries_set_1.py) with the name of the script this script will generate.
+11. You then need to change the permissions on the new script you created so it is executable.
+Run:

+		chmod 755 *.sh

+where * is the name of your script

-11. Save the script and run it.
-This may take a while (upwards of half an hour for 10 second intervals at each bitrate)
+13. Now try run the script.
+This may take a while (upwards of half an hour for 10 second intervals at each bitrate).
-12.